sakshik404/User-management-system-springboot/README.md

 # User-management-system-springboot
-user mangement system using springboot
+Its a basic user mangement system using springboot which has CRUD operations